Tyre Nichols remembered as beautiful soul with creative eye

 “It’s not even real to me right now.
 I don’t have any feelings right now,” she said.
 “I know my son Tyre is not here with me anymore.
 He will never walk through that door again.”

 AP reporter Adrian Sainz contributed from Memphis, and AP researcher Rhonda Shafner from New York.
-Loller reported from Nashville and Galofaro from Louisville, Kentucky.
+Loller reported from Nashville, Beam from Sacramento and Galofaro from Louisville, Kentucky.